hoguanting/haskell-bnf-parser-generator/README.md

 1. A core test suite that validates the parser generation against example files.
 2. A full-stack interactive web application (Haskell backend, JavaScript frontend) that provides a live editor to test the generator.

+---

+## 🌟 Features

+This generator includes a robust interactive web interface with several key features:

+* **Save Generated Code:** Users can save the generated Haskell parser module directly to a `.hs` file using the "Save Haskell" button.

+* **Live Grammar Validation:** The system provides real-time feedback in a "Validation" panel, detecting common grammar errors, including:
+    * Duplicated rules
+    * Undefined non-terminals
+    * Left-recursive rules
+    * Incorrect arity (mismatched number of arguments)

+* **Robust Parser Generation:** Any rules that are broken or invalid are automatically excluded from the generated Haskell code and the parser selection list, preventing compilation errors.

 -----

 > ### 📜 Course & Author Information